seabre/overtone-live/README.md

 I used Emacs 24 paired with [Emacs Live](https://github.com/overtone/emacs-live) for editing.

+You will need SuperCollider installed on your machine.
+For Ubuntu, you can use [this PPA](https://launchpad.net/~supercollider/+archive/ubuntu/ppa).

 After installing leiningen, you can get started by running `lein repl` from the root of this repository and use `(use 'overtone.live)` in the REPL to load Overtone and get started with hacking.

 ## References